 Data can then be blended via integrated mathematical and statistical formulas, for example marketing costs in an Excel file, with sales data in a cloud database, to create a visually attractive and informative report.
 This is all done via a simple online interface, and functions can be applied via a simple drag and drop, with reports that can be easily viewed via the portal, or also printed or emailed.

-After the short fifteen day free trial, there are several pricing plans.
-The least expensive basic plan, which as a limit of only two users is $25 monthly, billed at an annual rate.
-Their most popular Premium plan with fifteen users is $125 monthly, again billed at an annual rate which requires more commitment than some smaller businesses are looking to make.
+After the short fifteen day free trial, there are several pricing plans, but all are billed at an annual rate which requires more commitment than some smaller businesses may be looking to make.

 Other business intelligence tools to consider

 We've only scratched the surface when it comes to BI, as there are many providers in the market.
 However, the caveat is always that a software platform is only as good as its programmers, and data always needs to be the best quality - too many managers presume that processes and workflows are being correctly followed when they may not be and therefore undermine analyzes.
 Additionally, while there are comprehensive BI tools available there are also ones that focus on particular areas, such as sales or distribution, in order to provide more detailed and focused insights: